Trunk road service area

 Any facility which caters for passing traffic could claim to be a "service area".
 They can call themselves what they like, but that's why we reserve technical terms like "TRSA" for the places which meet the required standards and are recognised by the highway authorities.

-In Ireland there are a small handful of service areas on "national routes", the equivalent of a "trunk road".
+In Ireland there are a small handful of service areas on "national routes", which are 'all-purpose trunk roads'.
 In the absence of an official term from the Irish authorities it is again easier to keep (wrongly) using "TRSA".

 Facilities and Regulations

 Applications for a new facility on a fast road will generally be rejected unless road signs will be provided to give drivers plenty of warning that the exit is coming up.
-This means new services must meet the criteria outlined above, or they can't be built at all.
+This means new service areas must meet the criteria outlined above, or they can't be built at all.
+(As always, exceptions get made.)
+Non-qualifying sites are allowed to be built at existing junctions, subject to safety assessments.

 Historically, motorway services were arranged entirely by the government, which has created a fairly organised system.
 A-road services have been left entirely to the free market, which has created a complicated mess.